iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

   pstat.set_sample_rate(50.0)

-As an alternative, there also exist methods for specifying the sample period, i.e., the time dt (sec) between samples or 1.0/(sample rate).
-While these methods are somewhat redundant in that the ultimately do the same thing as the set/get sample rate methods they are provided for convienence.
+As an alternative you can also set/get the time between samples or sample period.
+The sample period will alwasy be equal to 1/sample_rate.
 The :meth:`~potentiostat.Potentiostat.get_sample_period` method returns the sample_period in seconds.

 .. code-block:: python